dana-team/provider-dns/README.md

 ### Set Up

-First, create a `ConfigMap` which includes the content of the relevant `krb5.conf` file:
+First, create a `ConfigMap` which includes the content of the relevant `krb5.conf` file.
+This `ConfigMap` then needs to be mounted to the provider pod.

 ```bash
 $ kubectl create configmap krb5-config --from-file=krb5.conf=/etc/krb5.conf -n crossplane-system